awsdocs/amazon-aurora-user-guide/doc_source/CHAP_SettingUp_Aurora.md

 1. [Provide access to the DB cluster in the VPC by creating a security group](#CHAP_SettingUp_Aurora.SecurityGroup)

+If you already have an AWS account, know your Aurora requirements, and prefer to use the defaults for IAM and VPC security groups, skip ahead to [Getting started with Amazon Aurora](CHAP_GettingStartedAurora.md)\.

 ## Sign up for AWS<a name="CHAP_SettingUp_Aurora.SignUp"></a>

-When you sign up for Amazon RDS \(AWS\), your AWS account is automatically signed up for all services in AWS, including Amazon RDS\.
+When you sign up for AWS, your AWS account is automatically signed up for all services in AWS, including Amazon RDS\.
 You are charged only for the services that you use\.

 With Amazon RDS, you pay only for the resources you use\.
-The Amazon RDS DB cluster that you create is live \(not running in a sandbox\)\.
-You incur the standard Amazon RDS usage fees for the cluster until you terminate it\.
+The Amazon RDS DB clusters that you create are live \(not running in a sandbox\)\.
+You incur the standard Amazon RDS usage fees for each DB cluster until you terminate it\.
 For more information about Amazon RDS usage rates, see the [Amazon RDS product page](http://aws.amazon.com/rds)\.
-If you are a new AWS customer, you can get started with Amazon RDS for free; for more information, see [AWS free usage tier](http://aws.amazon.com/free/)\.
+If you are a new AWS customer, you can get started with Amazon RDS for free; for more information, see [AWS free tier](http://aws.amazon.com/free/)\.

-If you have an AWS account already, skip to the next task\.
-If you don't have an AWS account, use the following procedure to create one\.
+If you have an AWS account already, skip to the next section, [Create an IAM user](#CHAP_SettingUp_Aurora.IAM)\.

+If you don't have an AWS account, you can use the following procedure to create one\.

-**To create an AWS account**
+**To create a new AWS account**

 1. Open [https://portal\.aws\.amazon\.com/billing/signup](https://portal.aws.amazon.com/billing/signup)\.